Migration guide for 1.0

 Changes in the Field API

 The Field API has been redesigned and many methods have been removed or changed.
-The following table gives an overview of the changes in the Field API:
+The following table gives an overview of the changes in the Field API (the f in the table below is a Field object):

 Old API